bertronika/copris/README.md

 ...
 ```

-Have you made an encoding file COPRIS doesn't yet include?
-Contributions are always welcome!
+Have you transcribed a national or a well known encoding COPRIS doesn't yet include?
+Contributions
+are always welcome!

 You may find out that your printer supports a code page, appropriate for your locale, but it
 isn't selected by default when you turn it on.
 Read on, the chapter about printer feature files
-isn't only about formatting text, it also explains the custom commands that are used for setting
-up the printer.
+explains session commands which can be used for setting up the printer.

-# How do I make a printer feature file?
+# Writing a printer feature file

-As with encoding files, COPRIS might have the right one in the `feature-files/` directory.
-If
+As with encoding files, COPRIS' source tree might have the right one in the `feature-files/`
-the file name seems appropriate, check the first few lines of the file to see if your printer
+directory.
+If the file name seems appropriate, check the first few lines of the file to see if
-is supported.
+your printer/use case is supported.

 Else, consult the printer's manual.
 There should be a section on escape codes.
-Generate a
+Generate a sample
-sample printer feature file (`copris --dump-commands > my-printer.ini`, see [copris(1) man
+printer feature file (`copris --dump-commands > my-printer.ini`.
+Uncomment the appropriate
-page](man/copris.1.txt) for details).
-Uncomment the appropriate commands and append values from
-the manual, in the same way as with encoding files.
+commands and append values from the manual, in the same way as with encoding files.

 Example from Epson's LX-300 manual, page A-14 (91):